BMW 1000 XR anti-vibration Kit

 - No or little wear over entire life of engine.

-- No maintenance.
-Solid hub, so timing marks more accurate.
+- Solid hub, so timing marks more accurate.

 - In many engines produces power gains as spark scatter reduced.